kibertoad/toad-cache/README.md

       evictions: 5, // how many elements were evicted due to cache being at max capacity
       expirations: 0, // how many elements were removed during get due to their ttl being exceeded
       hits: 0, // how many times element was successfully retrieved from cache during get
+      emptyHits: 0, // out of all hits, how many were null, undefined or ''?
+      falsyHits: 0, // out of all hits, how many were falsy?
       misses: 1, // how many times element was not in cache or expired during get },
   },